nfalquet/thunderbird-openpgp/jekyll/index.md

   want to be bothered about encryption each time they write to their yoga teacher who doesn't use OpenPGP.

-This dinstinction can be summarized in the account settings with the following:
+This distinction can be summarized in the account settings with the following:

 ![](mockups/settings-only-one-1.png)